poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_logger_info.md

 ## poseidonos-cli logger info

-Get the current settings of the logger.
+Display the current preference of logger.

 ### Synopsis

-Get the current settings of the logger.
+Display the current preference of logger.

 Syntax:
 	poseidonos-cli logger info